How To Prepare For Midwifery Numeracy & Literacy Test?

 With all the equipment indicating the vitals, you have to calculate if the drugs are correctly measured and if the dosage is suitable.
 While the primary responsibility of that falls onto the doctors, you still act as a backup to ensure the process is mistake-free.

-Therefore, maths skills are important to a midwife’s job.
+Therefore, maths skills are essential to a midwife’s job.
 And that’s why it is included in every midwifery course.

 What Is the Format of the Test?